bxparks/AceTime/tools/README.md

 and validation datasets from the [IANA TZ database](https://www.iana.org/time-zones).

-The main driver is the `tzcompiler.py` script, which invokes an ETL data processing pipeline that converts the various TZ Database files (with `Zone`, `Link` and `Rule` entries) into generated code fragments (`zone_infos.h`, `zone_infos.cpp`, etc).
+The main driver is the `tzcompiler.sh`, which is a thin shell wrapper around the `tzcompiler.py` script, which invokes an ETL data processing pipeline that converts the various TZ Database files (with `Zone`, `Link` and `Rule` entries) into generated code fragments (`zone_infos.h`, `zone_infos.cpp`, etc).
 The data processing pipeline looks something like this: